Greenwich station (Metro-North): History

 The Penn Central Transportation Company opened the current station building on March 5, 1970, replacing an older structure, built by the New York & New Haven Railroad, which was demolished.
 As built the new building was a two-story structure with 8550 sqft of space.
 The station was the centerpiece of Greenwich Plaza, a new mixed-use retail development.
 A proposed $45 million project, of which plans were shown in July 2019, would replace that building with a new station on the south side of the tracks.

-Station layout

-The station has two high-level side platforms, each 10 cars long.